angelromarco04/MyNotes/CS/OS/data/1_Intro.md

 	Manage files creation, removal, manipulation and location on disk.

 - **Security and protection**
-	Ensure users
+	Manages users identity and operations allowance for each one.

-- Networks
+- **Networks**
+	Allows communications between different computers.

-- Command prompt
+- **Command prompt**
+	Can be part of the kernel or a specific program.

 ---
-## Booting and halting of the system
+## Booting and halting of the system #TODO

 ---
-## Classification of the OS
+## Classification of the OS #TODO

 ---